Diseases & Conditions

 X-rays taken while you lean forward and backward can show instability in your joints.
 X-rays can also show when there is too much mobility in your spine.
 This is called spondylolisthesis.

 Additional tests.
 Computed tomography (CT) scans can create cross-section images of your spine and show the bony structures better than X-rays.
-Your doctor may also order a myelogram.
+Your doctor may also order a CT myelogram.
 In this procedure, dye is injected into the spine to make the nerves show up more clearly.
 It can help your doctor determine whether the nerves are being compressed.

 Nonsurgical Treatment